-- With outstanding Double Plus (A++) grades on both sides, this Living Stereo pressing with be very hard to beat
+- With outstanding Double Plus (A++) grades from start to finish, this TAS-approved Living Stereo pressing will be very hard to beat, practically impossible even

 - Originally produced as a sampler record for the Living Stereo line, it is an absolute MUST OWN for serious audiophiles looking to take their system to the next level

 - Our reference copy here at Better Records is so vital to our operation that it would not be for sale at any (well, almost any) price!

 - It has been my personal favorite Test Disc, as well as one of our three best Cartridge Tweaking and Turntable Setup Discs